ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Added the Palette List component and footer to the Palette component.
 Learned about CSS in JS through JSS.

 **Thoughts:** The JSS is a easier way to style components of material ui and is easier to use JS in CSS to style and styles can be scoped.

+### Day 31: June 6th, 2020

+**Today's Progress**: Styled the Palette list component and added mini palettes inside the palette list, also added the links and routes to the colors.
+Used JSS for styling.

+**Thoughts:** Styling with JSS is fun and it provides scoped classname for our components which is useful.